 • Soft tissue and bone sarcoma (age 18 years and forward)

-o Ultrasound of abdomen and pelvis every 12 months
+• Ultrasound of abdomen and pelvis every 6 months (blood biochemistry if unsatisfactory ultrasound quality)

 • Gastrointestinal cancer (age 25 years and forward)